mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/02-typing.md

 ### `model.assertType`

-This function works exactly like `isType` but instead of returning a boolean value, it throws an exception if the given value does not conform to the given
+This function works similarly to `isType`, but instead of returning a boolean value, it throws a detailed exception if the given value does not conform to the given
 type:

 ```ts